 - User experience;

-- Impact of the current User Story on existing functionality;
+- Impact of the current User Story on the existing functionality;

 - What the User Story should do.

-To figure out the minimum set of actions your team needs to develop, you must thoroughly understand the function and its complexity.
-If the feature is involved, it will be essential for you to write as many detailed Acceptance Criteria as possible to help your team avoid confusion.
+To figure out the minimum set of actions your team needs to take, you must thoroughly understand the complexity of a certain function.
+If a new feature is involved, it will be essential for you to write as many detailed Acceptance Criteria as possible to help your team avoid confusion.

 There are no templates of acceptance criteria.
 Neither would you find an exhaustive list of requirements that should be covered by acceptance criteria associated with a particular user story.
-It is because every product is unique and, thus, everything depends on the client’s demands and specifics of the system to be developed.
+Every product is unique, thus, everything depends on the client’s demands and specifics of the system to be developed.

 For instance, acceptance criteria may describe the functionality, expected level of performance, constraints, restrictions, interaction with other features, etc. Let’s say a coding team needs to work on a “Reset password” user story.
 In such a case, the acceptance criteria might be the following: